aiven/aiven-docs/docs/products/redis/howto/migrate-redis-aiven-via-console.md

 process.

 :::important
-Migrating from Google Cloud Memorystore for Redis®\* is not currently supported.
+Migrating from Google Cloud Memorystore for Redis is not currently supported.

+The version of the source Redis service cannot be higher than the version of the target Aiven for Redis®* service.
 :::

 ## Prerequisites